-Article 15.
-Upon motion duly made and seconded and motion by Peter Cokinos, Dept. Public Works, it was Unanimously Voted for the Town to transfer a sum of money established by the State; which may be used for State Aid Construction and Improvements under the acts of 2006 Chapter 90 apportionment to meet the State's share of the cost of the work reimbursement received there from to be paid to the Treasury.
+- Article 15.
+To see if the Town will vote to transfer from available funds a sum of money established by the State; which may be used for State Aid Construction and Improvements under the acts of 2006 Chapter 90 apportionment to meet the State's share of the cost of the work reimbursement received there from to be paid to the Treasury, or take any other action relative thereto.